-Definition document for Non-Departmental Public Bodies and other public authorities
+Definition document for Northern Ireland Non-Departmental Public Bodies and other public authorities

-This guidance is written for the use of non-departmental public bodies (NDPBs).
+This guidance is written for the use of non-departmental public bodies in Northern Ireland.
 It gives examples of the kinds of information that the ICO expects you to provide in order to meet your commitments under the model publication scheme.
-This guidance may also be relevant to authorities which do not have a sector-specific definition document.
+This guidance may also be relevant to other public authorities which do not have a sectorspecific definition document.